A New Way to Compare Global Problems

 Water and sanitation are emotive headline topics that still cause 6–7% of deaths in developing countries -- yet progress has been and will be extraordinary: the death rate related to water and sanitation per 1,000 in developing countries was 1.5 in 1950, slashed to 0.4 today and again to 0.2 by mid-century.
 Although the rate is falling the numbers are still high: deaths by 2050 will likely still be around 1.7 million, mostly in sub-Saharan Africa, though down from 2.3 million today and 2.7 million of a much smaller population in 1950.
 It is great progress but still needs much more.

 And progress does not just mean huge infrastructure projects: simple improvements such as chlorination or hand-washing reduce illness significantly, while piped water may make little difference if basic hygiene is not improved.

 Measuring the impact in economic terms is not only about disease and death.
 This year, collecting water will take – mostly women – 74 billion hours, making up one-third of total losses.
-In all, the economic losses to developing world GDP from poor water and sanitation have already fallen from some 2% of GDP in 1950 (1/5 of GWP = 0.4% of GWP) to 0.13% in 2013 (about 35% of GWP = 0.05% of GWP).
-By mid-century losses will be down to just 0.02% (and maybe 60% of GWP = 0.01% of GWP).
+In all, the economic losses to developing world GDP from poor water and sanitation have already fallen from some 2% of GDP in 1950 (0.4% of GWP, because the developing world contributed with 1/5 of GWP) to 0.13% in 2013 (0.05% of GWP from about 35% of GWP).
+By mid-century losses will be down to just 0.02% (0.01% of GWP from maybe 60% of GWP).